YongoDavid/Chat-app/README.md

 implimented the colormodetoggle in components and made adjustment to my app.js file imported the colormodetoggle into sidedrawer and used the "useColorModeValue"

+jan 06 update
+So far i have tested this application and it is working just fine. i just need to add a new feature to notify chats before opening it and that is all.